gmso-impact/gmso-website/README.md

 Structural **changes in AirTable to the column names, datatypes or the [PublicWebsite view](https://airtable.com/appyTc8xRR9nR9sSB/tblK3OK25QMtimezC/viwsWb12QV9KFBNa3?blocks=hide) may cause issues**, if used by the website.
 That view is an indicator of the fields used by the website.
 Adding fields in Airtable is generally OK, but ask Lauren W or Greg N. If you are unsure if a column is directly used by the exhbit or how it is used, contact budnicki@colostate.edu to double check.

 # Spur Exhibit
 There are 3 kiosks at Spur that make up the Impact(o) exhbit.
 The wall and 2 podiums.
 They are all windows 11 machines running the Microsoft Edge browser to display the kiosk version of the website [https://impact.csusystem.edu/#/kiosk](https://impact.csusystem.edu/#/kiosk).
-These exhbits use a slightly diffrent URL to the public websit [https://impact.csusystem.edu/](https://impact.csusystem.edu/) , which is used to hide / display elements specific to the exhibit (such as the QR codes).
-If you want to accuretly simulate the exhbit: use a windows 11 touch device, running edge, and using the kiosk link.
-If that is unavailable, try it on your phone.
+These exhbits use a slightly diffrent URL to the public website [https://impact.csusystem.edu/](https://impact.csusystem.edu/). the reason for diffrent URLs are to display / hide elements specific to the exhibit.
+For example, QR codes are only displayed in the exhibit.

+## Simulating as kiosk
+There are 3 kiosks located at Spur.
+Each can be interacted with via touch inputs.
+You can use the Micrsoft Edge OR Google Chrome developer tools to simulate these screen sizes and touch input through [add a custom mobile device](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/device-mode/#add-a-custom-mobile-device).

+- Wall - Screen resolution 7680x2160 16ft wide 5ft tall
+- Short Podium - Screen resolution 1920x1080 24in diagonal
+- Tall Podium - Screen resolution 1920x1080 24in diagonal

+If you don't have a touch screen windows device, try the touch interaction on your phone.

 # Local Development of Website